 Making a plan for what happens after you die is the best way to ensure that the people and things you love are looked after.
-It’s easy to create your Will online with Public Trust and can make the process of managing your passing less stressful for your family.
+It’s easy to create your Will with Public Trust and can make the process of managing your passing less stressful for your family.

 No matter how straightforward your circumstances, having an up to date will ensures everyone understands what you’d like done with your estate – that is, your assets, debts and anything else in your name after you’re gone.
 This can include who will be responsible for carrying out your final wishes, your funeral instructions, who will be the testamentary guardian of your children and who should benefit from your assets, including any specific gifts you want to make.

 As well as specifying what will be given to your beneficiaries - the people who receive your assets - a will is also important for naming your executor and trustee – the person who will be responsible for applying to the High Court for probate, collecting all your assets, paying all your debts, carrying out your final wishes and dealing with any disputes.

 If you pass away without a will and have assets worth more than $15,000, your loved ones may have to navigate a lengthy and difficult process to determine how your assets are divided and what happens to the people who depend on you.

 make a will from the comfort of your couch in as little as 20 minutes.